bennoprice/ManualMapInjector/README.md

 # ManualMapInjector
-An fast an stealthy manual map injector.
+A fast an stealthy manual map injector.
 - properly resolves imports without loading a custom stub in the target process even for api sets.
 - fixes image in local process and copies it to target process.